samstav/chef-templatepack/README.md

 Please keep in mind these templates are meant to be fairly generic.
 There is no replacment for knowing Chef!
 Please be sure to READ the recipes which are output - you'll undoubted need to modify them (which is the entire point of template cookbooks).

 ## General guidelines:
-  - Please use GitHub issues or [Waffle.io](https://waffle.io/erulabs/seandons_templatepack) for development tasks
+  - Please use GitHub issues for development tasks
   - Files which contain jinja markup should hold the extension .jinja2 for clarity.
 Files which do not contain any jinja2 markup do not need the extension.
   - Extensive tests are welcome.